DJI NEO 2 High Speed Wind Test (and a bit of ActiveTrack)

 YouTube video

 Just a super quick note that, in between all the other reviews on the back burner, the winds picked up today, and I couldn’t resist taking out the brand new NEO 2 overwater for some high-speed wind testing.
-And then, on the way cycling back home, I got distracted and decided to add a quick jaunt down a hill, followed by some fun tracking down a trail through an abandoned resort to the ocean.
+And then, on the way cycling back home, I got distracted and decided to add a quick jaunt down a hill, followed by some fun tracking down a trail through an abandoned resort to the sea.

 In all my testing thus far, I’d say the NEO 2 might be the current tracking drone to beat.
 While the HoverAir X1 Pro/ProMax definitely delivers a bit better video/image quality, the NEO 2 is a bit more versatile in terms of longer-range remotes and such.
 However, it’s specifically the ability to use simple hand gestures to place it *exactly* where you want in the sky, lock it by simply making a fist, and then continue on running/riding, that’s so astounding.
-HoverAir can do some basic commands via hand gestures, however, this one is very unique and super practical.
+HoverAir can do some basic commands via hand gestures; however, this one is very unique and super practical.
 But, more to come there….

 With that, thanks for watching!